-We also embarked on a long-term mission on piloting the system for sustainable intensification in key agricultural crops such as Rice, Banana, Maize and Sorghum that are key staple food security, income and potential industrial crops in Uganda.
+We also embarked on a long-term mission on piloting the system for sustainable intensification in key crops such as Rice, Banana, Maize, and Sorghum that are key staple food security, income, and potential industrial crops in Uganda.
 These crops with very high potential have their production per unit area is low in Uganda.
-Key among the factors limiting their increased productivity is agronomic practices, drought and pests and diseases.
-This has led to an increase of food insecurity and poverty amongst the rural farming communities in the country.
-Current efforts to increase the productivity of these crops is focusing on breeding new varieties using both conventional and modern biotechnological approaches.
-However, the process and policy issues for development and deployment of new breeds may take a long time.
-A recent practise of using system for rice intensification has demonstrated high increases in production following simple practices.
-These practices include early transplanting, wide spacing, reduced water use, weeding and soil aeration and fertilization.
-We started activities to test this system practices by focusing on rice, banana, maize and sorghum in Uganda.
+Key among the factors limiting their increased productivity is agronomic practices, drought, and pests, and diseases.
+This has led to an increase in food insecurity and poverty amongst the rural farming communities in the country.
+Current efforts to increase the productivity of these crops are focusing on breeding new varieties using both conventional and modern biotechnological approaches.
+However, the process and policy issues for the development and deployment of new breeds may take a long time.
+The recent practice of using a system for rice intensification has demonstrated high increases in production following simple practices.
+These practices include early transplanting, wide spacing, reduced water use, weeding, and soil aeration and fertilization.
+We started activities to test this system’s practices by focusing on rice, banana, maize, and sorghum in Uganda.

 Our staff delivered on the set targets and the Board is confident that our staff will continue to deliver.
-We have put in place management and accountability systems which has continued to guide our staff to ensure that our partners continue to have confidence in investing through our organization.
-We have attracted a team of well educated, experienced and skilled staff and we continue to enhance their capacities through capacity enhancement trainings to deliver on our mission.
+We have put in place management and accountability systems that have continued to guide our staff to ensure that our partners continue to have confidence in investing through our organization.
+We have attracted a team of well-educated, experienced, and skilled staff and we continue to enhance their capacities through capacity enhancement training to deliver on our mission.
 While we have done our part as a board, we have a team of staff that have done their part excellently.
-I therefore take this opportunity on behalf of the whole Board to thank our staff for their professionalism and determination to contribute to our vision.
-We look forward for more successes as we consolidate and expand based on the gains achieved in this year.
-We are confident we have a dedicated skilled staff and committed Board to continue to develop and succeed as an independent research, training and development institution.
+I, therefore, take this opportunity on behalf of the whole Board to thank our staff for their professionalism and determination to contribute to our vision.
+We look forward to more successes as we consolidate and expand based on the gains achieved in this year.
+We are confident we have a dedicated skilled staff and committed Board to continue to develop and succeed as independent research, training, and development institution.

 Rotzett Namisi Keronega,